 During withdrawal, you might begin to feel agitated, out of sorts, or experience intense bouts of anxiety.
 Though medications may help with this, good treatment goes beyond a medicinal approach—at times within the withdrawal process, you might need the comfort that only another person can offer.

 Our compassionate staff is standing by to offer you an attentive ear or a distraction—whether it be from a conversation or an activity that you can undergo while you’re engaging in treatment.
 Either way, we will do everything in our power to make sure your every need is met throughout the duration of your care with our team here at Turning Point.

 Debunking The Dangerous Myth Surrounding Medications Within Treatment

-Even today, with the plethora of advances and breakthroughs we are constantly witnessing within the growing awareness and commitment to addiction treatment, there are still some that mistakenly, and quite harmfully think that using medications is representative of a weakness or continuation of the problem (by using one medication in place of another).
+Even today, with the plethora of advances and breakthroughs we are constantly witnessing within the growing awareness and commitment to addiction treatment, there are still some that mistakenly, and quite harmfully think that using medications is representative of weakness or continuation of the problem (by using one medication in place of another).
 Nothing could be farther from the truth.

 Utilizing these medications within treatment not only increases retention rates, but it grants a person a greater opportunity to access the remainder of their treatment sooner, with a clearer mind.
-This allows them increased measures of time and focus devoted to bolstering the coping and life skills that are necessary within the continued demands of recovery.
+This allows them increased measures of time and focuses devoted to bolstering the coping and life skills that are necessary within the continued demands of recovery.

-Please, take time to consider this—you are not weak for allowing us to help you with medications, but infinitely strong and brave for choosing the path that grants you the the greatest repertoire of treatment and skills that foster a drug-free life.
+Please, take time to consider this—you are not weak for allowing us to help you with medications, but infinitely strong and brave for choosing the path that grants you the greatest repertoire of treatment and skills that foster a drug-free life.